Councillor Alan Plancey appointed new mayor of Hertsmere

 Conservative Cllr Morris Bright, who had to make a formal apology to the Liberal Democrats over "sexist remarks" this year, was re-appointed as leader of the council and Cllr Caroline Clapper was also appointed as his deputy.

-Cllr Bright, who is also county councillor for Hertfordshire Potters Bar ward and borough councillor for Elstree, said at the time he never intended to cause offence with his 'off-the-cuff' remarks.
+Cllr Bright, who is also county councillor for Hertfordshire Potters Bar ward and borough councillor for Elstree, made the remarks at county level and has since said he never intended to cause offence with his 'off-the-cuff' remarks.

 You may also want to watch:

-All the committee portfolios remain in Conservative hands, after the May election, as they are still the majority with 27 seats compared to Labour's four and the Liberal Democrats' two.
+All the committee portfolios remain in Conservative hands, after the May election, as they are still the majority with 29 seats compared to Labour's seven and the Liberal Democrats' three.

 Labour's Cllr Jeremy Newmark and Lib Dems Cllr Andrew Melville were also recognised as opposition leaders.